 - Methods for documenting and sharing process and outcomes in intercultural, cross-cultural, and transcultural environments

-We invite submissions of complete manuscripts by August 1, 2022.
-Submissions should be prepared in accordance with the MUJ Article Submission Guidelines and should be no more than 6,000 words (exclusive of tables, references, etc.).
+We invite submissions of manuscripts by December 2, 2022.
+Submissions should be prepared in accordance with the MUJ Article Submission and Editorial Guidelines and should be no more than 7,000 words (exclusive of tables, references, etc).
 Preference is given to those manuscripts that demonstrate innovation and impact and include perspectives across multiple institutions.
 Shorter submissions for this issue will be considered.